Advanced search

 Birthplace: Brazil

 Prof. Carlota Rangel Yagui is a full professor at the Department of Biochemical and Pharmaceutical Technology of the School of Pharmaceutical Sciences, University of São Paulo (FCF-USP) and a Visiting Professor at the Institute of Pharmaceutical Sciences of King's College London (2022-2027).
 She has a Bachelor's Degree in Pharmacy and Biochemistry (1997) from USP and a PhD. in Biochemical and Pharmaceutical Technology from the same institution (2003), with an 18 months period as a visiting student a the Massachusetts Institute of Technology (MIT-USA) from July 2001 to December 2002.
-She was a postdoctoral fellow at the Department of Biochemical and Pharmaceutical Technology-USP from July 2003 to May 2006.
-Prof. Rangel-Yagui has coordinated the Graduate Program in Biochemical and Pharmaceutical Technology for 5 years (2015-2019 and 2021-2022) and was the vice-president of the Graduate Committee at FCF/USP from 2018-2020).
-She is also a member of the Brazilian Association of Pharmaceutical Sciences and the secretary of the Controlled Release Society Brazilian Local Chapter.
-Prof. Rangel-Yagui coordinates the Laboratory of Nanobiotechnology of the University of São Paulo - Nanobio (https://www.facebook.com/nanobiolabusp/), a research group focused on nanobiotechnology, self-aggregated nanostructure, protein PEGylation and aqueous biphasic systems for protein purification.
+Prof. Rangel-Yagui has coordinated the Graduate Program in Biochemical and Pharmaceutical Technology for five years (2015-2019 and 2021-2022) and was the vice-president of the Graduate Committee at FCF/USP from 2018-2020).
+Currently, she is the Editor in Chief of the Brazilian Journal of Pharmaceutical Sciences, a member of the Brazilian Association of Pharmaceutical Sciences, member of the Controlled Release Society and the vice-president of the Controlled Release Society Brazilian Local Chapter.
+Prof. Rangel-Yagui coordinates the Laboratory of Nanobiotechnology of the University of São Paulo (@nanobio.Lab), focused on nanobiotechnology, self-aggregated nanostructure, protein PEGylation and aqueous biphasic systems for protein purification.
 (Source: Lattes Curriculum)

 News published in Agência FAPESP Newsletter about the researcher